 Magnetic Insulation Panels

 Attach magnetic insulation panels to your door for an easy-to-remove option.
-These panels are a fun and flexible way to insulate, and I’ve used them when a temporary fix was needed.
+These panels are a fun and flexible way to insulate, and I’ve used them when a temporary fix was needed for my above ground root cellar.

 Insulating Paint